 It’s that time of year again.
 The weather turns cold (or hotter for our southern hemisphere friends) and holiday expectations start piling on from commercials, movies, friends, relatives, schools…well, you get the idea.
 A lot of societal pressure.
 It can be especially hard to stop, rest, and pace this time of year.
 We created the 12 Days of Pacing last year in December to help us focus on general pacing at this time.
 This year, we are focusing exclusively on pacing through the holiday season.

 First, check out our pacing guides if you have not.
-We offer adult and pediatric versions.
+We offer adult, pediatric, and clinician versions.
 It will help you pace through the season.

 For many of us, getting through the holidays feels like a minefield of the usual stress of relationships and financial pressures on top of a massive increase in infectious illnesses and demands on our precious little energy.
 People with disabilities are more likely to live in poverty or live on a set income which can make it difficult to save much money adding to the usual financial pressure.
 So yay, doesn’t this sound like fun?
 I am not painting a rosy picture but here at #MEAction we can be honest with each other.
 This can be hard.
 I recognize this is not the situation for all members of this community, but it is the truth for some.
 It makes it important that we can help smooth the path and support one another!
 Let’s find a way to make this season better.